chronos-tachyon/roxy/index.md

 ...
 ```

 All fields are optional and have reasonable defaults.
-The simplest configuration, in which TLS is used
+The simplest configuration, in
-with all and only the standard verification steps, is as follows:
+which TLS is used with all and only the standard verification steps, and with no mutual
+TLS, is as follows:

 ```
 ...